jbilbo/primes-table/README.md

 It has basic acceptance tests with [Cucumber](http://cukes.info) and unit tests with [Test::Unit](http://ruby-doc.org/stdlib-2.1.0/libdoc/test/unit/rdoc/Test/Unit.html).
 The project is ready for create a Gem, for easier use of the binary ($ gem install primes_table && primes_table 10).
 But for the purpose of this exercise I don't consider it necessary.

-The testing primality is done with a the basic Trial Division method, valid only for small numbers.
+The testing primality is done with a slightly optimized version of the Trial Division method, valid only for small numbers.

 ## Usage

-Clone this repo, then:
+Clone this repo, then install all the dependencies (better with [rvm](http://rvm.io)):

     $ bundle install

+Then you can generate the prime multiplication table with:

     $ bundle exec bin/primes_table 10

 output: